FuelFighter/docker-templates/README.md

 The run_docker script will mount the directory below the image template directory it is located in to the workdir specified in the [config file](docker-template/config.sh).
 This also serves as the entrypoint of the container.
+Using [the reodor run_docker file](reodor-environment/run_docker.sh) there is also support for using the native X server for GUI applications.

 Tests for the templates are located in [tests/](tests).